jdimauro/witch-lights/README.md

 ![Enclosure with battery pack](https://raw.githubusercontent.com/jdimauro/witch-lights/master/docs/wl-ard-enclosure1.jpg)

-Cut a 1" hole in the enclosure for the heyco conduit thingy, and slide the half-size perma-proto board into the printed `wl-arduino-mount.STL` piece, then mount it in the enclosure using the M4 screws provided when you unwrapped the enclosure.
+Use a compass to mark a 1" circle on the narrow end of the enclosure, where you want the Heyco connector to go.
+This will be the "bottom" of the enclosure.
+Mark the center of the circle (using the compass).

+Drill a pilot hole with a 1/8" drill bit first, and then use your hole saw to cut the 1" hole in the enclosure.
 You'll need to use a file or rough sandpaper to open the 1" hole up enough to insert a Heyco connector.

+Slide the half-size perma-proto board into the printed `wl-arduino-mount.STL` piece, then mount it in the enclosure using the M4 screws provided when you unwrapped the enclosure.

 Now for the power circuit.
 First, we need to place the switch.